-Anemia, also known as iron deficiency can cause your hair to fall out.
+Anemia, also known as iron deficiency, can cause your hair to fall out.
 Luckily, it is easily treated with supplements and a change in diet.

 Vitamin B12 Deficiency

 If you have just gone through dramatic weight loss, you may experience hair thinning.
 This usually happens because our bodies cannot keep up with the weight loss process, especially if your diet is not approved by a nutritionist.
-Make sure to meet your daily needs when it comes to vitamins, minerals, essential fatty acids, and proteins.
+Make sure to meet your daily needs when it comes to vitamins, minerals, essential fatty acids and proteins.
 Use one of the food tracking apps if you need some help, but more importantly, go to a nutritionist so they can create a healthy meal plan that will not leave you deficient in anything.

-Women going through menopause will experience some hair loss or thinning.
+People going through menopause will experience some hair loss or thinning.
 However, it is important to remember that the hair gets naturally finer with age, so this hair loss may not be as severe as it seems.

-Related Search Topics
+Related Search Topics (Ads)

 Can Hair Be Restored by Medical Means?